ADIKURWA/ESP32Marauder/Flipper-Zero.md

 Marauder can be used via its [command-line interface](cli) supplemented by the Flipper Zero USB-to-UART bridge and a PC/Laptop.
 The goal is to eventually get the Flipper Zero to offer a bluetooth connection to facilitate a Serial-over-Bluetooth bridge to the WiFi Dev Board so everything can be done over mobile phone.

 ### Untethered Usage
 If you would like to use the Flipper Zero and it's WiFi dev board flashed with Marauder as a standalone unit without a PC or mobile phone attached, install [flipperzero-firmware-wPlugins](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/releases/latest) by [RogueMaster](https://github.com/RogueMaster) on your Flipper Zero.
-It features a Marauder interface directly available on the Flipper Zero menu which allows full control over the Marauder firmware running on the dev board.
+It features an interface directly available on the Flipper Zero menu which allows full control of the Marauder firmware running on the dev board.

 ## YouTube Video
 [![Tutorial](https://img.youtube.com/vi/_YLTpNo5xa0/0.jpg)](https://www.youtube.com/watch?v=_YLTpNo5xa0)